You’ve bought yourself a huge multipack of Gatorade at a discount, and now you’re home from the grocery store, wondering:

 The good news?

 Gatorade is super easy to store.
-Before you’ve opened the bottle, you’re alright to leave it at room temperature, although ideally, you’ll find somewhere cool, dark, and dry, like a cupboard or pantry.
+Before you open the bottle, leaving it at room temperature is alright, although ideally, you’ll find somewhere cool, dark, and dry, like a cupboard or pantry.

 Once you’ve opened your bottle, make sure you reseal it well and store it in the refrigerator.
 If you don’t like it cold, then allow it to warm up for 30 minutes before you drink it.